How young British East and Southeast Asians are engaging in a new politics of belonging

 How is the significance of race and ethnicity changing in so-called ‘superdiverse’ contexts?

-The 'invisible' discrimination against East Asians in the UK
+The 'invisible' discrimination against East and Southeast Asians in the UK

 It has been reported that up to 15% of the Chinese community in Britain have experienced racial discrimination, which is the highest percentage for any ethnic group in this country.
 Yet, there’s an assumption that the Chinese and other East and Southeast Asians don’t experience racism or suffer racial disadvantages, as they are seen as a ‘model minority’ who are well integrated in terms of education and employment.
 As I’ve argued in my work, this construction as a model minority needs to be contested as it is a racialised discourse that masks inequalities and racism, not to mention suggesting that all East and Southeast Asians are essentially ‘the same’.

-In my own research in the creative and cultural industries, there’s a strong sense among British East Asians that they experience far worse discrimination than experienced by other groups in the cultural sector.
-For example, if you look at diversity debates, there’s very rarely a Chinese or East Asian representative on the panel.
+In my own research in the creative and cultural industries, there’s a strong sense among British East and Southeast Asians that they experience far worse discrimination than experienced by other groups in the cultural sector.
+For example, if you look at diversity debates, there’s very rarely a Chinese or East or Southeast Asian representative on the panel.

 Practices like ‘yellow face’ – when white actors and actresses play East and Southeast Asian characters by wearing makeup and costumes – still exist.
 There was recently a protest at the Print Room theatre in London because its play, In the Depths of Dead Love, featured white actors wearing ‘yellow face’.